movewp3/kafka-compoundkey-serde/README.md

 payload ::= PAYLOAD_ELEMENT | ('-' PAYLOAD_ELEMENT)
 ```

+## Alternatives

+Alternatives are [netstrings](https://cr.yp.to/proto/netstrings.txt) and its derivative [tnetstrings](https://tnetstrings.info/).
+For our usecase, however, those are to mighty as they allow deserialization which we wanted to explicitly disallow.
+In addition we support `BigDecimal`.

 ## Contributing

 Pull requests are welcome.
 In order to make sure that your change can be easily merged, please follow these steps: